What does meditation mean? In this post, I would like to speak about the meaning of meditation, and offer a definition for meditation.

 People often ask:

-- Is it worthwhile to practice it?
+• Is it worthwhile to practice it?

-- What are the benefits of meditation?
+• What are the benefits of meditation?

-- How to define meditation?
+• How to define meditation?

-These are legitimate questions which need answers.
+These are legitimate questions that need answers.

 Let’s start with the definition of meditation.
 A good understanding of a term helps us understand it better.

-What Is Meditation – meaning and Definition
+What Is Meditation – Meaning and Definition

-- It is a technique for freeing your mind from constantly nagging thoughts and worries, and quieting the chatter of your mind.
+• It is a technique for freeing your mind from constantly nagging thoughts and worries and quieting the chatter of your mind.

-- This is a method for relaxing the body and reducing stress and anxiety.
+• A method for relaxing the body and reducing stress and anxiety.

-- It is a way that helps in going deep within and experiencing a sense of higher awareness.
+• It is a way that helps in going deep within and experiencing a sense of higher awareness.

-- Meditation means reflecting and contemplating.
+• Meditation means reflecting and contemplating.

-- It is a path to spiritual awakening and enlightenment.
+• It is a path to spiritual awakening and enlightenment.

 Meaning of Meditation According to Various Sources